 Free WordPress Plugins to Also Consider

 It was hard to stop at just 10, especially since everyone’s plugin needs are a little different, depending on what type of WordPress site you manage.
-So here are a few honorable mentions also worth a look.
+Not all of our top 10 would be considered essential WordPress plugins for everyone.

 This plugin adds a simple button to the TinyMCE toolbar that lets you create and edit the HTML